ritsu/RimFlix-Anime-Loops/README.md

      451 x 128
      902 x 256

 The files in this repo are 128 pixels in height.
-64 pixel and 256 pixel versions are available in <a href="https://github.com/ritsu/RimFlix-Anime-Loops/releases">releases</a>.
+64 pixel and 256 pixel versions are available in [releases](https://github.com/ritsu/RimFlix-Anime-Loops/releases).